AaronMikelKey/twitch-streams/README.md

 This is a simple project I made to show a little info about your twitch follows that are streaming.
 If you have any follows that are streaming now it will show their name, stream title, viewer count, and a thumbnail of the stream.

-If you would like to try this yourself, you will need to visit the [https://dev.twitch.tv](Twitch Developer website) and create an account.
+If you would like to try this yourself, you will need to visit the [Twitch Developer website](https://dev.twitch.tv) and create an account.
 Create a new app and get the following:

 | key | value |
 | **TWITCH_CLIENT_ID** | provided by twitch |